Our Programs

 Community-Based Mentoring

-Our community-based mentoring program matches volunteers (adults at least 18 years old) with resilient kids who are facing some challenging circumstances and want to have a mentor.
-The mentoring “Match” (meaning the volunteer mentor, or “Big” and the child/youth or “Little”) meet two to four times a month.
-The match spends quality time with one another doing activities that are parent/guardian-approved and that work towards the youth development goals set with the Little.
+Our community-based mentoring program matches volunteers (adults at least 18+) with resilient kids in the community who may be facing challenging circumstances.
+These kids can greatly benefit from a positive and supportive mentor in their life.
+Once “Matched,” we ask that you meet two to four times a month.
+As a “match” you can spend quality time together through activities or outings that you plan together (must be parent/guardian-approved).
+Activities can be a wide variety of things, but we encourage low-or-no cost, one-to-one activities that support positive outcomes for the Little.
 The minimum volunteer commitment is one year.
-Activities of the match can be a wide variety of things, but we encourage low-or-no cost, one-to-one activities that support positive outcomes for the Little.
 As with all programs Bigs, Littles and parents/guardians receive on-going support from our staff to help along the way.

 Mentor a High School Student